Dollar eyes stellar week as Fed sends bears scurrying

 The Antipodeans were sold even lower in Asia on Friday, while other majors stabilised.
 The euro sat just above a two-month low at $1.1914.

-The Aussie struck its lowest since December at $0.7521 on Friday and the kiwi fell to its weakest since April at $0.6982, defying eye-popping reports on Australian jobs and New Zealand growth this week.
-[AUD/]
+The Aussie struck its lowest since December at $0.7521 on Friday and the kiwi fell to its weakest since April at $0.6982 , defying eye-popping reports on Australian jobs and New Zealand growth this week.

-The dollar is also on track for a 0.5% rise against the yen.
-The yen sat at 110.25 per dollar after hitting an 11-week low of 110.82 on Thursday and was little moved by the Bank of Japan keeping its main policy settings steady, as expected.
+The dollar is also on track for a 0.5% rise against the yen .
+The yen sat at 110.25 per dollar after hitting an 11-week low of 110.82 on Thursday and was little moved by the Bank of Japan keeping its main policy settings steady, as expected. read more

 "You can often glean a sense of how the market is positioned by the way it trades," Franulovich said.
 "The viciousness with which the dollar has bounced back ... tells me that there's been a decisive shift for a lot of big, stale positions.
 This is a meaningful, decisive re-thinking in dollar prospects."